-Factor one had an eigenvalue of 9.45 and explained 35% of the study variance.
+Factor A had an eigenvalue of 9.45 and explained 35% of the study variance.
 Participant demographics are shown in Table 4.

-A distinguishing positive statement for this account indicated that participants rated the importance of sexual expression highly in the lives of people with psychosis (21, +6), a perspective that was supported by views that not supporting people with psychosis to access relationships ‘would be bizarre’ (Participant 15).
+A distinguishing positive statement for this account indicated that participants rated the importance of sexual expression highly in the lives of people with psychosis (21, +6).
+This perspective was supported by views that not exploring relationships with people with psychosis ‘would be bizarre’ (Participant 15).
 Many participants expressed how strongly they felt that it is clinical psychologists’ duty to address such a fundamental human issue that ‘can so easily be overlooked’ (Participant 7).
 Participant 17 highlighted the ‘need to acknowledge the relevance and importance of sex and intimacy in people’s lives.
 We can’t pretend it doesn’t exist’.

-It is important for these participants to open conversations about sex and intimacy in clinical settings because they recognise the link between intimate relationships and people’s identity (59, +6).
+It was important for these participants to open conversations about sex and intimacy in clinical settings because they recognise the link between intimate relationships and people’s identity (59, +6).
 As Participant 10 stated, conversations about sex and intimacy ‘play a crucial role in how people live and manage relationships effectively’.
 Supporting statements suggested that sex and intimacy would not be avoided with clients, and that it would be an acceptable topic to address in a therapeutic setting (47, +4).
 Participant 15 highlighted that ‘In order for therapy to be effective we ought not to occlude any areas of normal human life, including sex and intimacy’.
-Furthermore, although these participants may cover many important topics with their clients, they also would not avoid conversations that focused on more intimate needs (2, -1).
+Furthermore, although these participants cover many important topics with their clients, they also would not avoid conversations that focused on more intimate needs (2, -1).

-Participants also endorsed the belief that discussions around sex and intimacy should be acceptable in therapeutic work (35, +4), and Participant 2 supported this with a statement that disclosures of a sexual nature that a client finds emotionally difficult to talk about ‘can enable truly therapeutic work to happen’.
-The therapeutic process involved in engaging in discussions about sex and intimacy may be facilitated by the opportunity to normalise their needs and desires (38, +5).
-Participants also recognised that discussions about sex and intimacy can help achieve many of the core goals of therapy, specifically promoting trust and developing the therapeutic relationships (20, +1; 61, +2), facilitating greater social support for the client (22, +2) and engaging in work to reduce the likelihood of relapse (23, +2).
+Participants endorsed the belief that discussions around sex and intimacy should be acceptable in therapeutic work (35, +4); participant 2 supported this with a statement that disclosures of a sexual nature that a client finds emotionally difficult to talk about ‘can enable truly therapeutic work to happen’.
+The therapeutic process involved in engaging in discussions about sex and intimacy may be facilitated by the opportunity to normalise clients’ needs and desires (38, +5).
+Participants also recognised that discussions about sex and intimacy can help achieve many of the core goals of therapy, specifically promoting trust and developing the therapeutic relationship (20, +1; 61, +2), facilitating greater social support for the client (22, +2) and engaging in work to reduce the likelihood of relapse (23, +2).

-For these participants, an understanding of the relationship needs and perceived barriers for their clients are important as part of the assessment process in terms of ensuring that a good understanding has been reached (36, +4).
-Such a conversation should not be avoided, as clinical psychologists may miss opportunities to explore issues relating to a client’s experience that have contributed to the current difficulties (37, +2).
+For these participants, an understanding of the relationship needs and perceived barriers for their clients was an important part of conducting a thorough assessment (36, +4).
+Such conversations should not be avoided, or clinical psychologists may miss opportunities to explore issues relating to a client’s experience that have contributed to current difficulties (37, +2).
 The likelihood that these participants would initiate conversations about sexuality with clients was neither decreased or increased by whether or not clients were currently in a relationship (8, 0).

-There are no concerns about the perceived competency of these participants in relation to raising discussions around the sexual and intimate relationship needs of people with psychosis (43, -5), and although it can be perceived as being a sensitive topic it can be addressed with the client (29, +1).
-Participants feel that the skills and training they already have are sufficient to ensure a comfortable discussion with clients (40, -4), and that doctoral training should provide clinical psychologists ‘with the ability to talk about every subject relevant to human experience.
+There were no concerns about the perceived competency of these participants in relation to raising discussions around the sexual and intimate relationship needs of people with psychosis (43, -5), and although it could be perceived as a sensitive topic it could be addressed with the client (29, +1).
+Participants felt that the skills and training they already had were sufficient to ensure a comfortable discussion with clients (40, -4), and that doctoral training should provide clinical psychologists ‘with the ability to talk about every subject relevant to human experience.
 Sex is just another aspect of human experience’ (Participant 11).
 Concerns that sexuality and intimacy is an uncomfortable topic for clinical psychologists to discuss were minimal (42, -3).